patrickmineault/codebook/decoupled.myst.md

 *Using bespoke casting for string formatting*.
 Python has a great string formatting method: [the f-string](https://realpython.com/python-f-strings/).
 Generating a file name for a checkpoint with `f"{model_name}_{iteration}.pkl"` is more intuitive and readable than `model_name + '_' + str(iteration) + '.pkl'`.

 *Avoiding for loops*.
 You may have been taught to avoid for loops as much as possible in Matlab by vectorizing everything.
 However, this often sacrifices readability.
-Tricky indexing may look clever but it can be next to impossible to debug.
+Tricky indexing may look clever, but can be next to impossible to debug.
 Because Python has a different performance profile than Matlab, some Matlab-specific optimizations won't make your code faster.
 For instance, unlike Matlab vectors, Python lists are very cheap to grow.
 Appending to a list in a for loop and then turning that list into a numpy array in a single call has little performance overhead compared to preallocating.

 To be clear, modern Matlab doesn't have to be written this way: for instance, Matlab has a capable dataframe class.
-But a lot of people that come from Matlab still use Matlab idioms from the early 2000's.
+But a lot of people that come from Matlab still use old Matlab idioms.
 I have three more tutorials for you if you come from a Matlab background to ease your transition [[1]](https://xcorr.net/2020/02/21/transitioning-away-from-matlab/) [[2]](https://xcorr.net/2020/02/29/orienting-yourself-through-python/) [[3]](https://xcorr.net/2020/03/04/rewriting-matlab-code-in-python/).

 ## Put it all together